-Included for architectural interest as a well-preserved example of early 20th century domestic fashions, designed by local architect Col. HR Cooper; historic interest illustrating the pattern of growth around Christchurch Park in the late 19th, early 20th century, comparable with the date of the park being gifted to the people of Ipswich as a public park, and group value with heritage assets within the Christchurch Street Conservation Area; and numerous dwellings of comparable date along Constable Road, Gainsborough Road and Corder Road as an example of a turn of the century suburb, many of which are also included on the Local List.
+Included for architectural interest as a well-preserved example of early 20th century domestic fashions, designed by local architect Col. HR Cooper; historic interest illustrating the pattern of growth around Christchurch Park in the late

+19th, early 20th century, comparable with the date of the park being gifted to the people of Ipswich as a public park, and group value with heritage assets within the Christchurch Street Conservation Area; and numerous dwellings of comparable date along Constable Road, Gainsborough Road and Corder Road as an example of a turn of the century suburb, many of which are also included on the Local List.

-Construction date 1908
+1908

-Architect HS Watling
+HS Watling

-Original use Residential
+Residential

-Current use Residential
+Residential

-Ward St Margaret's
+St Margaret's

-Easting 616959
+616959

-Northing 245828
+245828

-Year added to Local List 2013
+2013